Ckrenzer/Winter-Livestock-Data/README.md

 ### UPDATE 3/25/2021
 "La Junta Collection.Rmd" no longer requires you to run all of collection() to update one week's worth of data.

+### UPDATE 4/18/2021
+The collection() function is now better at identifying the sales data in the market reports.